JustinNew/DataScience/Analytics/README.md

 ### **How to structure your answer?
 We suggest structuring your answer in the following way:**

+  - Key: What?
+For Who?
+Profit or Engagement?
+Usage Stages?

   - Ask clarifying questions to confirm your assumptions (e.g., What does the product do?, Who is the product for?, etc.).

   - State or confirm with the interviewer what the goal of the product is (e.g., increasing conversion, revenue, profits, sales, engagement, retention, etc.).